Laurie spring cleans with her daughter and is shocked at the toxic chemicals she finds in her cupboards. Teens are especially at risk.

 5. Alkylphenol ethoxylates – Used to make shampoos foam; these are hormone disruptors and extremely toxic.
 They may be carcinogenic.
 They cause asthma and eczema, and damage the central nervous system.

-6. Perfume – Fragrances are linked to breathing difficulties and allergies.
+6. Perfume – Synthetic fragrances are linked to breathing difficulties and allergies.
 About 2,600 chemicals are commonly used in perfume; 95% of chemicals used to scent cosmetics are synthetic compounds derived from petroleum.
 Twenty-six of these chemicals are on the EU banned list.
+That’s why we only use natural perfume.

 Cosmetic ingredients are often considered trade secrets, and they’re exempt from labeling laws.
 The industry is widely unregulated.
 The very nature of these products hold their greatest danger: applied directly to the skin, chemicals are easily absorbed and pass into the bloodstream.